raspberrypilearning/sound-meter/en/quiz1/question_3.md

   --- /feedback ---

-- ( ) The sound level will be changed by 5 and sensitivity by -50 decibels.
+- ( ) The sound level will be changed by 5 and sensitivity by -50.

   --- feedback ---